Cazier92/Choose-your-adventure-maze/README.md

 ## Future Enhancements:
 I've left this game open to the possibility of expansion, with the addition of extra mini-games and challenges, a travel journal/map, and health bars as I progress along my own journey.
 Check back often to see what new adventure awaits!

+## Ice Box:
+- [] Add a hamburger menu that includes a light/dark mode toggle
+- [] Add sepparate storylines for different portals and expand them
+- [] Add an item bag and introduce the capability to pick up items along the journey
+- [] Add a health bar
+- [] Add a map that has the route the player has taken pushed to it

 ## Planning Materials:
 My thoughts as I was planning this game can be found [here.](https://docs.google.com/document/d/1p7VmkYgwXGtXGA-RRMRZaGgOxLO5V7W77Y6wOlWPIkE/edit)